industrial-edge/jupyter-notebook-with-gpu/README.md

 Generally, one can claim an arbitrary number of resources.

 > [!NOTE]
-> Device names or numbers are not hardcoded, just the number of resources of a specific resource class needs to be given.
+> Device names or numbers are not hardcoded, just the number of resource instances of a specific resource class needs to be given.
-> Which device is actually mapped into the container is decided by the resource manager.
+> Which instances (devices) are actually mapped into the container is decided by the Resource Manager.

 Do not forget the `runtime: iedge` entry so that the extension field `x-resources` is handled correctly.
 If `runtime: iedge` is missing, the resource claim is ignored, and no GPU is allocated.